 Barn Owls in Cornwall Project

-A joint project between Cornwall Bird Watching & Preservation Society and Paradise Park is providing new homes for Cornish Barn Owls, and marking them with rings to monitor their progress and movements.
+A joint project between Cornwall Bird Watching (CBWPS) and Paradise Park is providing new homes for Cornish Barn Owls and marking them with rings to monitor their progress and movements.

 If you are lucky you might have seen a Barn Owl, pale with big rounded wings, flying at dusk low over rough grassland.